Read time: 2 minute 15 seconds

 Describe and present content in a way that all users can interpret and understand.

 - Briana has low technical literacy.
 Briana needs a site’s layout to be clear.

 - Sebastián has low vision.
 Sebastián uses a screen reader to navigate the web.

 - Merindah has a newborn and attention is often divided.
 Merindah needs to understand a site’s contents at a glance.

 - Darren is in a crisis.
 Darren needs to quickly find the right advice.

 Steps to take

-- Read the Australian Government Content Guide on content structure.
+- Read the Australian Government Style Guide on content structure.

 - Write descriptive page titles.
 You can’t rely only on visual cues.
 Someone who uses an assistive technology like a screen reader might not be able to use visual cues to understand a page’s purpose.
 Make sure your page title explains what the page is for.

 - Make sure you have good heading structure.
 Some people use headings to navigate.

 - Headings must clearly describe the topic or the following section.
 Use section headings to organise the content.

 - Use clear row and column headings for tables.
 This makes it easier to understand tabular information.
 It helps someone who uses a screen reader to navigate tables.

 - Use lists as they help users skim content.

 - Check that the HTML document has a language attribute.
 This is so people who use a screen reader can read it with the correct accent and pronunciation.
 For example: